Theobald Butler, 1st Baron Cahir: Knight

 In 1567 Butler was knighted at Clonmel by Henry Sidney, who had been appointed lord deputy of Ireland in 1565.

 Baron Cahir

 Butler was the nephew of Thomas Butler, 1st Baron Cahir (of the first creation, which occurred in 1542).
 When Butler's first cousin Edmund, the 2nd Baron, died without issue in 1560, the title became extinct.
-It was, however, revived on 6 May 1583 by Queen Elizabeth I of England in Butler's favour.
+It was, however, revived on 6 May 1583 by Queen Elizabeth I in Butler's favour.
 He became the 1st Baron Cahir (of the second creation) and ruled much of the barony of Iffa and Offa West.

 Death and timeline

 Cahir died on 28 April 1596 at Cahir, County Tipperary.
 He was succeeded by his eldest son Thomas as the 2nd Baron Cahir of the second creation.